Sheila Hanford - Violin

 Sheila "The Mom"

-I am married to a violinist (Robert Hanford, concertmaster of Lyric Opera) and I have three sons, ages 20, 17 and 5.
+I am married to a violinist (Robert Hanford, concertmaster of Lyric Opera) and I have three sons, ages 26, 23 and 11.
 My oldest son is a pianist and composer and currently attending a music college.
 My middle son is also a violinist and plays mandolin, banjo, and guitar.
-My youngest son just started piano lessons at the Musical Offering with Jennifer McCabe.
+My youngest son has studied piano at The Musical Offering with Jennifer McCabe and Rick Ferguson.
 There is always lots of music in our house, and even our two Labrador retrievers lie under the piano when someone is playing!